Where do you find new English words to learn?

 A number that goes up.

-We know vocabulary size isn't really what fluency is about.
-Real fluency is feel, instinct, the words that arrive without thinking — none of that fits in a counter.
+Vocabulary size isn't really what fluency is about.
+Real fluency is feel, instinct, the words that arrive without thinking.
+None of that fits in a counter.
 But watching a number tick up does feel good, and feeling good about words you used to not know is most of why anyone sticks with anything.
 So we're going to count anyway.
 Your score sits in the header.
-It starts at ~1,475 — the basics we already credit you with — and grows every time you bring in something new and learn the words you didn't know.
-That's the whole feature.
+It starts with the core English we already credit you with and grows every time you bring in something new and learn the words you didn't know.

 Start with what you watched last night.